 Step 3 Rinse

-When you have finished scrubbing the whole door, rinse the shower spray or take a wet cloth or sponge and wipe down the door with clean water.
+When you have finished scrubbing the whole door, rinse it with the shower spray or take a wet cloth or sponge and wipe down the door with clean water.

 The result and verdict